loopasam/ChEMBL-RDF-Queries/README.md

 # Introduction

-This repository contains a list of queries illustrating how to use the ChEMBL SPARQL enpoint.
-If you are new to the semantic web, you can [follow a tutorial](http://www.cambridgesemantics.com/semantic-university/introduction-to-the-semantic-web).
+This repository contains a list of SPARQL queries illustrating how to use the ChEMBL enpoint.
+If you are new to the semantic web, you can first [follow a tutorial](http://www.cambridgesemantics.com/semantic-university/introduction-to-the-semantic-web).
 If you have some knowledge about SQL and relational database already, the transition to SPARQL should be easy, first read the introduction below and you can directly get started!

 ### RDF

-RDF stands for Resource Description Framework.
-Briefly, it is a conceptual way of representing data as a graph, as opposite to relational databases, focusing on relations.
-Within RDF, the information is encoded as triples, and identifiers are Universal Resource Identifiers (URI or web addresses).
+RDF stands for [Resource Description Framework](http://en.wikipedia.org/wiki/Resource_Description_Framework).
+Briefly, it is a conceptual way of representing data as a graph, as opposite to relational databases, focusing on tables and their relations.
+Within RDF, the information is encoded as triples.
+The nodes and edges of the RDF graph are identified using Universal Resource Identifiers (URI or web addresses).
 Representing data as a graph is interesting because it simplifies the integration of information from different sources.
 URIs guarantees the uniqueness of resources and allow you to simply explore them with your web browser.

 ### SPARQL